 even though they asked us to go away

-the Center for Cretaceous Studies [tC4CS] Dinosaur research facility website.
+the Center for Cretaceous Studies [C4CS] LIVE Dinosaur research institution website.

-At the Center for Cretaceous Studies we often research and sometimes study the
+Here at the Center for Cretaceous Studies we often research and sometimes study

 of those doing that unstudied and unresearched stuff.
 However, as the ONLY research institute in the world with eating,